Coursework

 Via this seminar, students gain an understanding of the elements of needs‐ and evidence‐based public health program and/or response planning, and design a public health project/response to address a defined need related to prevention, treatment, and/or care.
 This course covers the core elements of program planning, including concept mapping, logic models, work plans, Gantt charts, and basic budgets and staffing plans.
 This is practiced via in-depth discussion of real‐life cases, and by self‐directed research, planning, grant writing, and peer review.

-Public Health Practice: Monitoring and Evaluation
+Public Health Practice: Monitoring & Evaluation

 VTPEH 6183, 3 credits, Fall